ganeti/ganeti/doc/design-resource-model.rst

 .. admonition:: FIXME

-  Need to rework instance console vs. instance replace disks.
-I don't think we need exclusive locks for console and neither for replace
-  disk: it is safe to stop/start the instance while it's doing a replace disks.
+  Need to rework instance replace disks.
+I don't think we need exclusive locks for replacing disks: it is safe to stop/start the instance while it's doing a replace disks.
 Only modify would need exclusive, and only for transitioning into/out of offline state.

 Instance memory model
 ---------------------